Psingh12354/ImageTransforming/README.md

 # ImageTransforming in c++
-Image Transforming Project contain illnify watermark spotlight greyscale
+Image Transforming Project contain illnify watermark spotlight greyscale which i have done on Courera object oriented programming in C++.